sarzorwyn/singapore-gtfs/README.md

 ### Train Schedules

 The Train schedules are copied from /original-gtfs as LTA DataMall lacks train information other than crowd levels.
-Bus information in original-gtfs is ignored and will be removed in a future version.

 ### LRT Schedules